technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

   +++azd provision+++

-  - Select an Azure location to use: East us/West US/France Central (Sometimes, East US might not be available, choose a different location and deploy.
-The ACP currently only allows whatever the Resource Group location is, France Central, East US or West US.)
+  - Enter 1 to select subscription.

+  - Select an Azure location to use: @lab.CloudResourceGroup(ResourceGroup1).Location

   - Enter a value for the existingResourceGroupName infrastructure parameter: +++@lab.CloudResourceGroup(ResourceGroup1).Name+++

   ![](./media/image20.png)